-Region 7 has not seen an increase in opioid and while many states saw an increase in drug overdose death Texas, despite its proximity to Mexico was not one of them (CDC 2016).
-The primary drugs seized and used in region 7 are Marijuana, Cocain, and Methampetamine.
-But this is not to downplay the problems of opioid use in this region, the majority of drug deaths involve an opioid and this is expected to hold true for region 7 as well.
+Region 7 has not seen an increase in opioids and while many states saw an increase in drug overdose death Texas, despite its proximity to Mexico was not one of them (CDC 2016).
+The primary drugs seized and used in Region 7 are Marijuana, Cocaine, and Methamphetamine.
+But this is not to downplay the problems of opioid use in this region, the majority of drug deaths involve an opioid and this is expected to hold true for Region 7 as well.